Everything you Need to Know About the Fiji Time Zone

 Daylight saving time starts in spring in Fiji around November 3.
 When the local standard time is about to reach 2am on November 4 the clocks turn an hour forward to be 3am on November 4.
 This is also known as “Spring Forward” and “Summer Time”.

 Daylight saving time ends in autumn/fall in Fiji around January 13.
 When the local standard time is about to reach 3am on January 14 the clocks turn an hour backwards to be 2am on January 14.
 This is also known as “Fall Back” and “Winter Time”.

 Different Time Zone in Taveuni?

-The International Date Line, that splits the east from the west, runs straight through the island of Taveuni.
-Fiji’s third largest island, just below Vanua Levu, sits at a longitude of 180 degrees meaning that, theoretically, one side of the island exists in one day and the other side of the island exists in the next day.
+The International Date Line, which splits the east from the west, runs straight through the island of Taveuni.
+Fiji’s third-largest island, just below Vanua Levu, sits at a longitude of 180 degrees meaning that, theoretically, one side of the island exists in one day and the other side of the island exists in the next day.
 Don’t worry, Fiji still observes just one time zone for the sake of logic.

 Should your Fiji journey take you to Taveuni, you can actually visit a sign which marks the International Date Line.
 Interpretation panels explain the ins and outs of the International Date Line.
 Plus, it makes for a really fun photo opportunity.
 You’ll find it near the town of Waiyevo.

 Find out more in our 20 Wonderful Things to Do in Taveuni.